$0 Northern Territory Adoption Quick-Start Checklist

 How to Apply

-Applications are made online through the NT Government website.
+Applications are made online through the NT Government working-with-children clearance page.
 The process involves:

 1. Creating an account on the NT Government online portal